NBA Rumors: Philadelphia 76ers Should Trade For Donovan Mitchell This Summer, ‘Hoops Habit’ Suggests

 Mitchell would undeniably be an incredible addition to the Sixers.
 He would not only boost the Sixers’ backcourt, but he would also give them a very reliable scoring option next to Simmons.
 This season, the 23-year-old shooting guard is averaging 24.2 points, 4.4 rebounds, 4.2 assists, and 1.0 steal while shooting 45.3 percent from the field and 36.4 percent from beyond the arc.

-Though he would be needing to make some adjustment with his game to make himself fit in Philadelphia, joining the core of Simmons, Josh Richardson, Tobias Harris, and Al Horford would give Mitchell a better chance of contending for the NBA championship title.
+Though he would need to make some adjustment with his game to make himself fit in Philadelphia, joining the core of Simmons, Josh Richardson, Tobias Harris, and Al Horford would give Mitchell a better chance of contending for the NBA championship title.

 Meanwhile, though a superstar-for-superstar swap sounds intriguing, trading Mitchell for Embiid doesn’t really make any sense for the Jazz since they already have Rudy Gobert playing at the center position.
 If Mitchell is determined to leave Utah, the Jazz would likely seek a deal that could help them remain competitive in the Western Conference.